RiceComp427-Spring2019/comp427-hw1-paranoia-ThePatrickBrady/README.md

 and will be rendered to beautiful HTML when you visit your GitHub repo.

 ## Student Information
-Please also edit _README.md_ and replace your instructor's name and NetID with your own:

 _Student name_: Patrick Brady

 _Student NetID_: pjb3

-Your NetID is typically your initials and a numeric digit.
-That's what we need here.

-_If you contacted us in advance and we approved a late submission, please cut-and-paste the text from that email here._

 ## Problem 1
 - Scenario: Stadium